awsdocs/aws-security-hub-user-guide/doc_source/finding-update-batchimportfindings.md

 To determine whether to create or update a finding, Security Hub checks the `ID` field\.
 If the value of `ID` does not match an existing finding, then a new finding is created\.

 If `ID` does match an existing finding, then Security Hub checks the `UpdatedAt` field for the update\.
-+ If `UpdatedAt` on the update occurs before `UpdatedAt` on the existing finding, then the update is ignored\.
++ If `UpdatedAt` on the update matches or occurs before `UpdatedAt` on the existing finding, then the update is ignored\.
 + If `UpdatedAt` on the update occurs after `UpdatedAt` on the existing finding, then the existing finding is updated\.

 ## Restricted attributes for BatchImportFindings<a name="batchimportfindings-restricted-fields"></a>